Fania/magic/readme.md

 - [ ] try inline styles for animation?
 - [ ] add animation to presets and random?
 - [ ] animation broken? cache problem? no, i think this is CSSOM problem, see animationCSS function
-- [ ] overlay broken? cache problem?
 - [ ] add dropdown for shared lengths per order
 - [ ] cache needs updating if changes on server
+- [ ] cache only adds new resources in, not updates out-of-date ones?
 - [ ] hover info for each square or put into modal
 - [ ] fix mobile style again
 - [ ] manual order change triggers two draws of squares